 In August 2020, consultations began on a new privacy law for the private sector.
 Key areas the government is exploring include stronger enforcement powers for the Ontario regulator; giving individuals more control over their data with rights to deletion, de-indexing and data portability; de-identification requirements and rigorous consent and transparency requirements.
 View discussion paper.

-If a new Ontario private sector privacy law is created and deemed substantially equivalent to PIPEDA, that would mean that retailers dealing with Ontario residents’ personal information may soon be governed under a new statute
+If a new Ontario private sector privacy law is created and deemed substantially equivalent to PIPEDA, that would mean that retailers dealing with Ontario residents’ personal information may soon be governed under a new new provincial privacy legislation.

 For questions about these reforms, retailers can email [email protected]